-Most of us have heard the Karl Marx description of religion as “the opium of the people,” yet we have little documentation of the designs behind this Russian Revolution drive to dissuade faith systems.
+Most of us have heard the Karl Marx description of religion as “the opium of the people,” yet we have little documentation of the designs behind the Russian Revolution’s drive to dissuade faith systems.
 Since the Soviet Union’s promotion of atheism was almost entirely targeted at those living within it, the posters, editorial illustrations, and other propaganda associated with it are largely unknown to Western designers.

 That’s about to change with a new book published by Fuel, titled Godless Utopia, which presents images from early Soviet atheist magazines Godless and Godless at the Machine, as well as post-war posters by Communist Party publishers in order to show, in the words of Fuel, “an unsettling tour of atheist ideology in the USSR.”
 Many of these images are highly imaginative and almost surrealistic, featuring priests rubbing shoulders with cross-bearing colonial torturers, greedy mullahs, “a cyclopean Jehovah, and a crypto-fascist Jesus,” as well as Russian cosmonauts mocking God from space.